Websoft9Archive/ansible-knowage/README.md

 #### How to install and view the latest release?

-This repository always install the latest version of Knowage, you can get the Knowage version from [Knowage repository](https://github.com/apache/incubator-knowage/releases)
+This repository always install the latest version of Knowage, you can get version from [Knowage repository](https://github.com/apache/incubator-knowage/releases)

 #### Is the default password safe?